 - Infected people interacting with others or visiting public places and passing the virus to others via coughing, sneezing, talking, and laughing.

-- A lack of disinfection and deep cleaning once the virus had been reported.
+- A lack of regular disinfection, and deep cleaning, once the virus had been reported.

 - People not taking it seriously.